What better way to enjoy cannabis than on Independence Day?

 If you are a lucky member of the New Mexico Medical Marijuana program, enjoying the quintessential American holiday weekend with friends and family at Kit Carson Park, or at a backyard barbecue, spark one up (before you go), and pursue your happiness!

 New Mexico launched its medical marijuana program in 2007 and the number of people enrolled in the program has skyrocketed in recent years.
+There are also so many more forms it can take, such as in mary’s edibles, that help people who don’t want to start smoking.

 There were 73,350 active patients around the state as of May, compared with 48,861 in September 2017.

 Enrollment in the program could see another spike in the coming months, as Health Secretary Kathy Kunkel recently approved adding six new qualifying conditions – including opioid use disorder, Alzheimer’s disease and autism.
 Also included are allowing medical marijuana in schools, under certain circumstances, extending the length of an approved patient identification card from one year to three years and stipulating that a licensed medical marijuana user cannot be denied an organ transplant on the basis of their participation in the program.
+This all helps people freely buy weed online with less concerns than before.

 However some confusion surrounding new laws passed recently remains, especially regarding out of state patients buying cannabis in state; New Mexico non-residents are not allowed to apply for a medical cannabis card in the state despite an amendment to the law that deleted the residency requirement from the definition of “qualified patient.”